zonika/sinatra-rspec-intro-web-0715-public/README.md

 How do you get the /hello path to work with a name?
 `hint: you need query string parameters`

-# Deliverable

-Post a link to a github repo for this problem, with passing specs, to Piazza

 ## Resources
 * [Thoughtbot](http://robots.thoughtbot.com/) - [How to Test Sinatra-Based Web Applications](http://robots.thoughtbot.com/how-to-test-sinatra-based-web-services)